-Team Building Activities With No Props Necessary
+Team Building Activities: No Props Necessary

-Purpose: Icebreaker and Getting to Know One Another
+2) Name of the Game: Two Truths and A Lie | Duration: 10-15 minutes | Purpose: Icebreaker and Getting to Know One Another

 Description: This game is as classic as it gets.
 Start out by having the participants sit in a circle.
 Instruct them to come up with two true statements and one lie.
 Make sure that the lie is believable and the truths aren’t obvious (ex.
 I went to a Kelly Clarkson concert when I was in high school, I went to Niagara Falls for my Honeymoon, or my childhood’s dog name was Fluffy).
 Have everyone go around in the circle sharing their two truths and a lie in the order of their choosing.
 The object of the game is to have the group vote and figure out which statement was a lie.
 Voting can be done by a raise of hands, or jotting down on a piece of paper.
 Once the voting is done, the speaker will share which one was false.

 This activity is a great way for people to get to know things about each other that they wouldn’t normally on a day to day basis.

 3) Name of the Game: Human Knot | Duration: 10-20 minutes |

 Purpose: Communication and Teamwork

 Description: Human Knot is a fun game that relies heavily on communication and teamwork.
 Start out by having everyone stand in a tight circle, shoulders touching.
 Have everyone in the group put out their right arm and grab someone from across the circle.
 Then, instruct them to put out their left arm and grab another person’s hand across the circle again.
 The group will then have to untangle themselves within a set time limit and without letting go.
 If you have a large group, make a few smaller circles and have the groups compete with one another.